ShiyuNee/Awesome-LMs-Perception-of-Their-Knowledge-Boundaries-Papers/readme.md

   > The model is enabled to verbalize internal uncertainty on a specific claim through SFT.
 The uncertainty regarding specific claims is measured by the consistency across multiple generations.

+- [Arxiv] [CritiCal: Can Critique Help LLM Uncertainty or Confidence Calibration?](https://arxiv.org/abs/2510.24505) *Qing Zong et.al.* 28 October 2025

+  > When teaching the model to output verbalized confidence, **critique-based learning is introduced**.
+Attempts were made to generate training data either via the model’s own self-critique or using a teacher model (GPT-4o). **Input: question + answer + confidence; Output: Critic**.
+SFT and DPO training are attempted, demonstrating that critique-based learning yields more reliable confidence calibration

 #### Utilizing Internal States or Attention Weights